pondering the pithy

 Although, I must admit they are getting the equity part down pretty well.
 We purchase our mailboxes from the same place, getting the same thing.
 No upgrades or additions are allowed.
 All our mailboxes are the same and therefore they are all equal.
 No mailbox is fancier, prettier, or more interesting by virtue of being a different color or design or decorated differently so as to stand out from the other mailboxes.
 This effectively eliminates “mailbox envy syndrome” which, if left untreated, can lead to discord, unrest and potentially worse in the neighborhood.

 So, my HOA is just looking out for me and my neighbors by eliminating sources of competition and envy among us before they can occur.
-I need to find other ways of expressing my individuality, since I can’t do it through my mailbox choices.
+I will have to find other ways of expressing my individuality, since I can’t do it through my mailbox choices.
 HOAs tend to favor compliance over creativity.
 No ostentatious yard displays of any kind permitted.
 Tasteful landscaping is preferred for all and HOA rules apply equally to everyone. (well, except in the case of my neighbor’s plentiful dandelions, as it appears they were not included in the “excessive weeds in turf” letters) I’m sure it was just an oversight because my HOA is nothing if not inclusive.
 I’m certain they did not mean to exclude my neighbors from the mailing of the “weed” letters.
 It was just an unfortunate oversight.

 Sometimes my HOA related PTSD is worse than at other times.
 Usually triggered by the receipt of one of their “corrective” letters, it can then linger as I anticipate with dread when the next letter might come.
 It’s not good to live one’s life “waiting for the other shoe to drop” or for the next HOA letter to arrive.
 There’s got to be a better way or a better place.
 Well, maybe not in this life, but there is hope for a future free from PTSD of any kind.
 I read about this in Revelation where it is described in these words –